Vandicholai Chinraasu: Soundtrack

-The soundtrack was composed by A. R. Rahman and the lyrics were written by Vairamuthu, Pulamaipithan and Na.
-Kamarasan.
+The soundtrack was composed by A. R. Rahman.
 For the dubbed Telugu version Bobbili Paparayudu, lyrics were written by Vennelakanti.
-The song "Senthamizh Naatu Thamizhachiye", despite its popularity, has received criticism for its seemingly sexist and misogynistic lyrics.
+The song "Senthamizh Naatu Thamizhachiye", despite its popularity, has received criticism for its perceived sexist and misogynistic lyrics.

 Release and reception

 Vandicholai Chinraasu was released on 15 April 1994, and received mixed reviews from critics.
 The Indian Express wrote, "There is nothing new in the story-line.
 Nor in the scenes.
 The performance are quite listless".
 K. Vijiyan of New Straits Times wrote that the film "is for die-hard Sathyaraj fans".
 R. P. R. of Kalki felt Sathyaraj's acting prowess was wasted.
-For the film's release in Malaysia, the last 20 minutes were deleted.
+For the film's release in Malaysia, the last 20 minutes were deleted by the Film Censorship Board of Malaysia.